A Columbus tradition

 So what is Joseppi's secret to winning all of these pizza competitions?
 "I think our pizza is so popular because we make our own dough and sauce from scratch.
 We also make our own sausage, not many restaurants can say that.
 And our best secret is that we're dedicated to providing our customers with only the best pizza and always have our eyes open for new ideas," Chuck declares.

-Keep a watch on this expanding pizzeria; they have all the ingredients for success: a strong family commitment, award-winning pizza, and most of all, the traditions passed down from Chuck's father.
+They have all the ingredients for success: a strong family commitment, award-winning pizza, and most of all, the traditions passed down from Chuck's father.